Deliveroo to cease operations in Singapore after Mar 4

 Deliveroo said its decision to exit Singapore was part of a broader review of the company’s international portfolio.

-Its parent company DoorDash announced in a separate press release that it was ending Deliveroo’s services in Qatar, Japan and Uzbekistan as well.
+Its parent company, US firm DoorDash, announced in a separate press release that it was ending food delivery services in Qatar, Japan and Uzbekistan as well.

 “These decisions follow a multi-month review of country-specific conditions and reflect DoorDash’s continued focus on investing where it sees the clearest path to sustainable scale and long-term leadership,” it said.

-Head of DoorDash International and CEO of Deliveroo Miki Kuusi said: "Over the last eleven years, we have been proud to help shape food delivery in Singapore, giving consumers access to a wide variety of restaurant and grocery partners.
+"Over the last eleven years, we have been proud to help shape food delivery in Singapore, giving consumers access to a wide variety of restaurant and grocery partners, said head of DoorDash International and CEO of Deliveroo Miki Kuusi.

 "To all of the employees, customers, partners, and riders who have been on this journey with us and supported us along this journey – thank you.”